kacpersinkiewicz/Programs/README.md

 Run:
 ===
-Use command './result < stdin.txt' after compile to run version specific for task.
+Use command ' ./result < stdin.txt ' after compile to run version specific for task.

 Description of txt file:
 ===